JeremieBethmont/topcon-challenge/app/README.md

 ## Development

-The custom code would be place under `./custom-plugin` and `./custom-theme`.
+The custom code should be place under `./custom-plugin` and `./custom-theme`.
 Then the github actions workflow builds, test and publishes the container based on the `Dockerfile`.

 ## Workflow